NieneB/InternshipReport/index.md

 Also the AHN processing was quite crude.
 The no value pixels where crudely run through a default tool of Qgis to fill up.
 Other possibilities were using another version of the AHN or calculating the water bodies differently.
 On the other hand for the goal of the data, the data could be seen as too detailed.
 Using pixels of 0.5 m resolution is not really needed for the visualization.
 The same for the water bodies, these do not need to be that exact.

+Height is the recent height, is this still the same as in 1830??
+A lot has changed since.

 The water topologies used are from 2015.
 Therefore they do not show correlation with the field names.
 Some lakes disappeared and new ones appeared.
 The default background map is a map from 1830, showing a good reference for the field-names.
 But on the transect line, water bodies show up that cannot be seen on this base layer.
 When switching to the base layer from the current map, the water bodies do correlate but the field-names are not referenced.

+web technology
 The technology to build the web application was a restricting factor in the implementation of some ideas.
 For example, displaying the total length of the line, was a hard technical trick and therefore not finished or worked out.
 Also the panel with the extra base-layers was supposed to show all the time.
 But the plugin for the miniMap did not support this and there was no time to work around it.
 On the positive site, the d3 package provided good and simple ways to work with the graphical display of the transect line.
 It is an easy tool and draws simple svg formats in the browser with the possibility to animate it easily.
 Also leaflet proved to be quick and simple, providing the basic needs for a map and displaying the geoJSON of the field-names on it.
 The drawing plugin was also easily edited so only the possibility for drawing a line was enabled.
 Chancing the text from English to Dutch was more hard and therefore also not implemented in the short time span.